SeanLeipe/Dream-Team-2018/README.md

 The following instructions assume that the user has the latest version of the Esri Web App Builder (Developer Edition) successfully installed on their device.

 1. Download the *app.zip* file from the repository and extract its contents.
-2. Open the folder containing the latest version of the WAB.
+2. Open your folder containing the latest version of the WAB.
 3. Click on the *startup.bat* file, which will open a link in your browser.
 4. Enter your organization's login information into the pop-up.
 5. In the Developer window, select the *Import Application* option.